Pokal

 PRIZE LIST D: Prizes offered for graphics and animations

-Challenge D 2: Produce animations about the spinning tangles of quarks, leptons and certain bosons in Shadertoy, with the same look as in Challenge D1 (but coloured), but without the errors (write me first) visible here:
+Challenge D 2: Produce animations about the spinning tangles of quarks, leptons and certain bosons in Shadertoy, with the same look as in Challenge D1 (but coloured), and without the errors (write me first) visible here:

 The spinning electron Spinning electron.
 The spinning electron Evolving photon.

-Challenge D 5: Produce an animation (if possible in Shadertoy, but this is not required) about the origin of wave functions wave function
+Challenge D 5: Produce an animation (if possible in Shadertoy, but this is not required) about the origin of wave functions

 Prize: to be decided.
 The result will be used in publications, on Twitter, Mastodon and on web pages.